 Hi, I'm Dan.

-Pathway Small Groups Pastor Dan Litwiller believes small groups are the place where spiritual growth takes off.
+Pathway Life Groups Pastor Dan Litwiller believes groups are the place where spiritual growth takes off.
 He finds it a privilege to walk alongside people, listen to their stories, and encourage them as they take steps towards Jesus.
 Before landing in Fort Wayne, Dan led as a worship pastor in Illinois and Missouri for eleven years.
 For three years subsequent, he served as a church-planting resident in Chicago and Baltimore.
 In his downtime, nothing makes Dan happier than a vintage sci-fi film and some Chinese takeout.
 (He even learned to roll his own sushi this year!)
 When he isn’t rolling the sushi, Dan loves spending time outdoors with his wife and three energetic little boys.